- Made in America

 - Can be installed with screws, adhesive or tape

 - Safely breaks apart sliding snow and ice!

-The SnowBreaker can be installed 2 ways:
+The SnowBreaker can be installed on both types of roofs:

 Safe for You and Your Roof

-The SnowBreaker is very effective in preventing damage caused by the sudden release of snow and ice, all without worries of overloading your roof.
+The SnowBreaker is very effective in preventing damage caused by the sudden release of snow and ice, all with less worries of overloading your roof.
 No other snow guard can make this claim!
 As the snow and ice slide on the roof, this cost-effective product minimizes the danger by slicing the frozen precipitation into small pieces so it can safely come off the roof.

 The Solution for Isolated Areas and Doorways

 In theory, a snow guard can not hold snow and ice in an isolated area on a roof because the load of the frozen mass will extend to the unprotected area.
 This severely overloads the snow retention system and will cause premature release and eventual failure.
 The SnowBreaker is not designed to hold snow for very long so this theory can be modified by placing the SnowBreaker in a 45 degree outward angle over the desired isolated area to protect.
 This is a huge cost savings over conventional snow guard systems that require the entire roof area to have snow retention just to protect isolated areas.
 Please see Isolated Placement Guide for guidelines on isolated areas.